Durango Cost of Living: Durango, CO Living Expenses Guide

 The median list price for single-family homes in Durango is around $659,000, higher than the average for all homes.
 By contrast, the median list price for condos in Durango is about $545,000, while Durango townhomes are higher at $790,000.

 The median list price for homes in Durango varies, depending on the area of the city.
-The median list price in the 81301 zip code with some of Durango's more expensive neighborhoods is $489,000, while the 81147 zip code's median list price with some of Durango's more affordable communities is $249,000.
-The 81435 zip code has a median list price of $1.4 million, while the median list price in the 87410 zip code is $179,900.
+The median list price in the 81301 zip code with some of Durango's expensive neighborhoods is $687,500, while the 81147 zip code's median list price with some of Durango's affordable communities is $520,000.

 The cost of utilities in Durango is slightly above the U.S. average, with a cost index of 102.8.
 The utilities cost index for all of Colorado is slightly lower than Durango, at 98.4.

-Cost of utilities—including electricity, heating, cooling, water, and garbage—averages about $147 per month for a 915-square-foot apartment.
+The cost of utilities—including electricity, heating, cooling, water, and garbage—averages about $175 per month.
 Internet service averages about $60 a month.

 Durango Food Costs

 Average grocery prices in Durango are about 8% higher than the national average.
 This means that, for the average American spending $400 a month on groceries, a Durango resident can expect to spend $432.
 Residents have found the most affordable grocery stores in Durango are Albertsons, City Market, and Walmart Supercenter.

 The cost of dining out in Durango depends on the type of restaurant one chooses.
-A combo meal at a fast-food restaurant will cost about $8, but a meal at an inexpensive sit-down restaurant will be approximately $12.
-A three-course meal for two at a mid-range restaurant will cost around $50.
+A combo meal at a fast-food restaurant will cost about $8, but a meal at an inexpensive sit-down restaurant will be approximately $14.
+A three-course meal for two at a mid-range restaurant will cost more than $50.

 Durango Transportation Costs

-Durango auto insurance premiums average $1,332 per year, less than the average across Colorado of $1,757.
-It's also lower than the national average of $1,510.
-The average price of gas in Durango is about $2.32 per gallon for regular unleaded.
+Durango auto insurance premiums average $2,000 per year, less than the average across Colorado of $2,850, but a bit higher than the national average of $1,780.
+The average price of gas in Durango is about $3.30 per gallon for regular unleaded.